Winter Clothing Grants

 - Students who were ineligible to receive a Start-Up Grant

-For more information about dressing for winter, check out this useful site.
+For more information about dressing for winter, check out this Cheat Sheet created by The Community Initiative.

 In partnership with the Asian American Cultural Center at Yale (AACC, located at 295 Crown Street), the Community Initiative has developed the Career Closet, a source of professional clothing for students that need professional attire for interviews, receptions, and all other formal events.